Integral Models for Spaces via the Higher Frobenius: Generalities on producing actions

-We work with an extension of this situation: for the remainder of the section, fix a pullback square of $\infty$-categories
+We work with an extension of this situation: for the remainder of this appendix, fix a pullback square of $\infty$-categories

-where the vertical arrows are coCartesian fibrations and $i$ is a subcategory.
+where the vertical arrows are coCartesian fibrations and $i$ is the inclusion of a (not necessarily full) subcategory.
 We will see that the extension of $q$ to $q^+:\mE^+ \to S^+$ describes additional symmetries on the sections of $q$ beyond those coming from $\Fun(S,S)_{/\id}$ as above.
 In particular, we produce an action of the $\infty$-category $\Fun(S,S)\times_{\Fun(S,S^+)} \Fun(S,S^+)_{/i}$.
 Its objects are the data of a functor $\varphi:S\to S$ together with a natural transformation $\eta: i\varphi \to i$.
 The monoidal structure can be described informally by the formula Before we construct the monoidal structure formally, we need some preliminary lemmas.